Ahmad8426/1ahmad.github.io/README.md

 # Ahmad M. Portfolio

-Welcome to the repository for my personal portfolio website.

-## Description

 This portfolio website showcases my work and provides information about my background and skills.
 As a machine learning researcher, web development is not my primary field, but I always strive to go beyond my comfort zone, and this project is one such attempt.

 ## Technologies Used